Anomalous discharging of quantum batteries: the ergotropic Mpemba effect

 In this Letter, we provide a fundamental contribution to the theory of quantum batteries in the Gaussian CV case by describing how to slow down the discharge rate through the quantum Mpemba effect.
 Our results are obtained through an analytic treatment by virtue of the Gaussianity preserving dynamics studied.
-The Mpemba effect, commonly described as hot water freezing faster than cold water, was discussed in the 1960's by Mpemba and Osbourne~\cite{Mpemba1969}, and independently by Kell~\cite{Kell_1969}.
-The phenomenon has been explored using Markovian microscopic systems~\cite{Raz2017,Klich_2019} and has been experimentally demonstrated in colloidal systems~\cite{Kumar_2022} and trapped ion platforms~\cite{Shapira_2024,Zhang_2024}.
-One can also find the effect in open quantum system theory~\cite{Moroder_2024,Carollo_2021,Carollo_2022,Nava_2019}, and it has been investigated in many-body dynamics in connection with symmetry restoration~\cite{Ares_2023, Turkeshi_2024}.
-Recently, the Mpemba effect has been extended to bosonic systems~\cite{longhi20241,longhi20242,furtado2024} where it was related to non-classical states of light and squeezed reservoirs.
+The Mpemba effect, commonly described as hot water freezing faster than cold water, was discussed in the 1960s by Mpemba and Osbourne~\cite{Mpemba1969} and independently by Kell~\cite{Kell_1969}.
+The phenomenon has been explored using Markovian microscopic systems~\cite{Raz2017,Klich_2019} and has been experimentally demonstrated in colloidal systems~\cite{Kumar_2022} and trapped ion platforms~\cite{Shapira_2024,Zhang_2025}.
+One can also find the effect in open quantum system theory~\cite{Moroder_2024,Carollo_2021,Carollo_2022,Nava_2019,Chatterjee_2023}, and it has been investigated in many-body dynamics in connection with symmetry restoration~\cite{Ares_2023, Turkeshi_2024}.
+Recently, the Mpemba effect has been extended to bosonic systems~\cite{longhi20241,longhi20242,furtado2024} where it was related to nonclassical states of light and squeezed reservoirs.
 In this Letter, we study the Mpemba effect through the lens of work extraction and demonstrate that it can be used to slow down the loss of energy that can be unitarily extracted from the battery, quantified through the ergotropy.
 In other words some batteries with higher charge will discharge faster than batteries with lower charge.
+This is illustrated in Fig. \ref{fig1}, where it is shown that an ergotropic Mpemba effect can occur depending on the unitary Gaussian operation used to charge the QB.

-\paragraph*{Ergotropy for Gaussian states -} Given a system described by a Hamiltonian $\hat{H}$ and a density matrix $\hat{\rho}$, the {\it ergotropy}~\cite{ergotropy,passive,Alicki2013} is the maximum amount of work that can be extracted from a non passive state by means of a cyclic unitary operation.
-It is defined by
+\paragraph*{Ergotropy for Gaussian states -} Given a system described by a Hamiltonian $\hat{H}$ and a density matrix $\hat{\rho}$, the {\it ergotropy}~\cite{ergotropy,passive,Alicki2013} is the maximum amount of work that can be extracted from a nonpassive state by means of a cyclic unitary operation.
+A cyclic unitary operation can be implemented by a cyclic variation of the Hamiltonian through the control field $V(t)$ in a fixed time interval $t\in[t_1,t_2]$, such that $H(t)=H+V(t)$ and $V(t_1)=V(t_2)=0$.
+The ergotropy is defined by